aburciu/AuctionRoomAB/README.md

 Running
 -------
-After opening the solution you will need to install the required packages.
+The first time you open the solution you will need to install the required packages.
 Once done, you can open the application in your browser and sign-up for an account.